jiongchen/navier-cauchy-bem/README.md

 ## Discretization

-For simplicity, we discretize the BIE using piecewise constant elements, and enforce the equality at the barycenter of each element.
+For simplicity, we discretize the boundary data using **piecewise constant elements**, and evaluate the equation at the barycenter of each boundary element.

 ---